-At that time, the Supreme Court had never decided this question: if police detain a person, and he asks what his rights are, must they tell him he has the right to refuse consent to a search of his person or belongings?
+At that time, the Supreme Court had never decided this question: If police detain a person, and he asks what his rights were, must they tell him he has the right to refuse consent to a search of his person or belongings?

 This is the case that should have taken me to the Supreme Court.

 We had a long suppression hearing, where the case agents described the above events.
 Not much dispute about the facts; just what the law required.

 The judge held it under advisement for a good long while.

 While we waited, David from New York took the 28-day treatment program at Jail North.
 He told me that he was a paycheck crack addict.
 He had a good city union job in New York, but each week when his pay arrived, he bought crack and smoked it all weekend.
 He was determined to get sober.

 David asked me to come to his graduation ceremony, to hear a song he had just learned to play.
 To my surprise, the jail let me attend.
 It was me, the counselors, and about a dozen inmates.
 At the end, a counselor handed David a guitar.